yoichigmf/repInstallKit/README.md

 # repInstallKit

-Add  openpyxl module in QGIS env
+Script to install openpyxl in offline QGIS environment